AndriyLin/CheckViaSP/spcheckdraft.md

 *	(16) only set an obj to BLACK, those already in GREY U BLACK are not affected
 *	(17)

+		// the "x.f |-> old" branch is independent with respect to GREY(o), thus only consider the other branch

 		H&P:	stageC = Tracing && ∀t·phaseC = phase[t] = Async && w.color = BLACK && GREY(w) = n ≥ 1 && (x.f |-> old || ∃w· x.f |-> w && w ∈ GREY U BLACK)
 		C:		GREY(w) = n-1